 We expressly reserve the right to revise these conclusions as clinical information changes, and welcome further relevant information.

 Each benefits plan defines which services are covered, which are excluded and which are subject to dollar caps or other limits.
 Members and their dentists will need to consult the member's benefits plan to determine if any exclusions or other benefits limitations apply to this service or supply.
 The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
 The member's benefits plan determines coverage.
 Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.

 Note: Aetna covers medically necessary general anesthesia or IV sedation for oromaxillofacial surgery (OMS) and dental-type services that are covered under the medical plan.
 Aetna also covers general anesthesia or IV sedation in conjunction with dental or OMS services that are excluded under the medical plan when the criteria below are met.

 Aetna considers general anesthesia or IV sedation medically necessary for dental or OMS services if any of the following criteria is met:

 Note: In general, coverage of medically necessary anesthesia services or IV sedation is available only in connection with underlying services that are covered under the benefits plan.
 Please check your benefits plan to determine whether services are covered.
-Note that most Aetna plans exclude coverage of cosmetic surgery.
+Note that most Aetna plans do not cover cosmetic surgery.